Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 Create a Lightning BYOC cluster
 *******************************

 You must have your cloud configured before you try and create a BYOC cluster.

+And to make your life a little easier, we've made a `Terraform module to help with that <https://github.com/Lightning-AI/terraform-aws-lightning-byoc>`_.

 Create a Lightning BYOC cluster using the following command: